filland/alex-internships-list/romania/en/readme.md

 On this page I want to collect all software internships at Romanian companies (including only free courses/bootcamps, etc.) to help students and those who want to get their first job in IT

+> [!WARNING]
+> This page is not supported any more and does not have all internships.
+Full list is now here - [https://devstart.xyz/en/romania/all-it-courses-and-internships-for-software-engineers](https://devstart.xyz/en/romania/all-it-courses-and-internships-for-software-engineers)

 | description                                                                                                      | company name           | type       | price | link                                                                                                                               |
 |------------------------------------------------------------------------------------------------------------------|------------------------|------------|-------|------------------------------------------------------------------------------------------------------------------------------------|